< Back

 Many other sewing pattern companies have more detailed instructions on using PDF layers.
 Here are just a few:

-If you want to use a vector graph design program (Inkscape, Affinity Designer 2, etc.) to print or to alter the pattern digitally, you can open it in one of these programs, and the layers will be preserved.
+If you want to use a vector graphic design program (Inkscape, Affinity Designer 2, etc.) to print or to alter the pattern digitally, you can open it in one of these programs, and the layers will be preserved.
 See the "Altering patterns digitally" section below for more detail.

 Printing PDFs: